 2. Remain zen at all times

 "I just focus on what I'm about to do.
 I don't think of anything else going on in my life, or the world – I focus on the water and the sharks.
 I'm like that before I do any dive, really.
-To me, there are few places I'd rather be than in the ocean swimming with sharks and other sea life.
+To me, there are few places I'd rather be than in the ocean, swimming with sharks and other sea life.
 The only thing that has made that place better for me is having my fiancee join the dive.
-Swimming with sharks causes me to be hyper aware and reminds me how insignificant we as people really are.
+Swimming with sharks causes me to be hyper-aware and reminds me how insignificant we as people really are.

 3. Learn to stand your ground

-"For me there are two moments from diving with great whites that stand out the most.
-The first is when I had a face-to-face stand off with one at 80ft on a filming platform.
+"For me there are two moments in diving with great whites that stand out the most.
+The first is when I had a face-to-face stand off with one at 80ft [24m] on a filming platform.
 A big one was circling me and then decided to just stop and stare me down.
 It seemed like several minutes, however I'm sure it was only several seconds.
 But the shark wasn't budging and I was quite nervous.
 This was one of my earlier dives with great whites so the adrenaline was quite high and my heart rate was up.

 "So I'm like, 'What do I do?'
 I snap a few photos, and it comes even closer.
 It's not even swimming any more; it's just kind of stopped in front of me with its body half-cocked.
 I'm like, 'Oh, I'm so dead.'
 I'm so nervous at that point that I'm breathing super-rapidly and fast, and my heart's going crazy, and I can see it changing its mannerisms, which shows me that this thing is definitely afraid of me.

 "The second most powerful moment with a great white happened just outside the cage off the back of my friend’s boat.
 Rob Stewart and I were hanging outside the cage trying to get shots of them when a great white swam past quite close and then dropped below us.
 It then quickly turned around 180 degrees and came straight back to us.
 Neither Rob or I moved; we kept rolling on the shark and then it ran right into the dome port on the front of my camera and bumped it.
-It was an amazing moment for both of us as it didn't seem scary at all, it was just curious, and we got two incredible points of view on the moment captured on camera."
+It was an amazing moment for both of us as it didn't seem scary at all, it was just curious, and we got two incredible points of view of the moment captured on camera."

-4. Realise you'll never fully understand them
+4. Realise that we don't fully understand them

-"There’s so much we don't know about Great Whites: where and how exactly they breed, how deep they might swim to do that, how deep they might swim for food, how exactly they socialise and how important that is to them.
+"There’s so much we don't know about great whites: where and how exactly they breed; how deep they might swim to do that; how deep they might swim for food; how exactly they socialise and how important that is to them.
 We know they are territorial, which a lot of sharks are, and that size plays a big role in that, but no one has ever managed to film or witness them breeding yet."

-5. Watch your back
+5. Watch your back!

 6. Respect their environment

 "The biggest threat to great whites, like all sharks, is the overfishing and over consumption of them for shark fin soup and shark products.
-The hooks people bait and leave floating in the oceans don't discriminate which sea dwelling animal it will target that particular day, so if those hooks lie in white shark water they are in significant danger.
+The hooks people bait and leave floating in the oceans don't discriminate which sea dwelling animal it will target that particular day, so if those hooks lie in white shark water then they're in significant danger.
 Overall, between 120 and 200 million sharks [of all species] are being fished a year now."

 "I truly hope that Sharkwater Extinction will wake up the world to the giant threat to their wellbeing – and ultimately the threat of human survival.
 If we don't change everything now, we are all in danger."